BLUEBONNET CHILD ADVOCACY CENTER

 Assistance with completing a Crime Victim’s Compensation Application

-Services We Provide CPS and Law Enforcement: When a report of child sexual abuse is received by CPS or Law Enforcement, an investigator can call the
+Services We Provide CPS and Law Enforcement: When a report of child abuse is received by CPS or Law Enforcement, an investigator can call the

 Bluebonnet CAC and schedule a forensic interview with the child.
 General services for the investigative agencies include: